6ixthdev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines - prints the last 10 lines of a file 5-firstlines - pritns the first 10 lines of a file 6-third_line - a scripts that displays the 3rd line of a file 8-cwd_state - print the result of ls -la to a file
+4-lastlines - prints the last 10 lines of a file 5-firstlines - pritns the first 10 lines of a file 6-third_line - a scripts that displays the 3rd line of a file 7-file - Creating a file with special characters s the filename 8-cwd_state - write the listing to a file